-What to do if you are worried about the behaviour of any member, parent/carer, volunteer, staff, Professional, coach or official in golf or affiliated organisations ncidents
+What to do if you are worried about the behaviour of any member, parent/carer, volunteer, staff, Professional, coach or official in golf or affiliated organisations safeguarding@englandgolf.org ncidents for all children who are participating in events or activities, or attending coaching organised by the club.
+These forms will be treated in confidence and only shared with those who require the information they contain to perform their role effectively.
+(Junior Profile and Parental Consent Forms-Appendix 10)

-\ If for any reason a Club Welfare Officer is not in post or is unavailable a principle of least delay is important.
-Please contact the England Golf Lead Safeguarding Officer 01526 351824 safeguarding@englandgolf.org
+If for any reason a Club Welfare Officer is not in post or is unavailable a principle of least delay is important.
+Please contact the England Golf Lead Safeguarding Officer 01526 351824

-- Forms-Appendix 10)

-Forms-Appendix 10)

-Forms-Appendix 10)

-Forms-Appendix 10)

-Forms-Appendix 10

-Forms-Appendix 10

-Forms-Appendix 10

-Forms-Appendix 10

-Forms-Appendix 10

-- 4.2 In the event of a child requiring medical attention:

-- The parents will be contacted immediately.

-- In the event of failure to contact parents, the alternative emergency contacts will be used.

-- The consent form will be consulted to establish whether parents have given their consent for a club representative to act in loco parentis.

-- An adult club representative will accompany the child to seek medical attention, if appropriate, ensuring that they take the consent form with them.

-- A record of the action taken will be made and retained by a club representative.

-- 4.3 Where a parent is late in collecting their child the following procedure will apply:

-- Attempt to contact the parent/carer using the contact details on the Parental Consent Form

-- Attempt to contact the first, then the second emergency contact nominated on the Consent Form
+- 4.2 In the event of a child requiring medical attention: - The parents will be contacted immediately. - In the event of failure to contact parents, the alternative emergency contacts will be used. - The consent form will be consulted to establish whether parents have given their consent for a club representative to act in loco parentis. - An adult club representative will accompany the child to seek medical attention, if appropriate, ensuring that they take the consent form with them. - A record of the action taken will be made and retained by a club representative. - 4.3 Where a parent is late in collecting their child the following procedure will apply: - Attempt to contact the parent/carer using the contact details on the Parental Consent Form - Attempt to contact the first, then the second emergency contact nominated on the Consent Form